ahimanshi1708-cyber/Spotify-Audio-Feature-Analysis/README.md

 # Spotify-Audio-Feature-Analysis
-The objective of this project is to analyze Spotify song data to understand how different audio features influence a song’s popularity using Exploratory Data Analysis (EDA) and visualizations..
+This project analyzes Spotify song data to understand how different audio features influence a song’s popularity using Exploratory Data Analysis (EDA) and visualizations..